karttur/soil-spectro/_posts/2022/2022-09-12-spectrodata-OSSL4ML03-plot.markdown

 - **rootpath**: full path to folder with a downloaded OSSL zip file; parent folder to  "sourcedatafolder", "arrangeddatafolder", and "jsonfolder"
 - **sourcedatafolder**: subfolder under "rootpath" with the exploded content of the OSSL zip file (default = "data")
 - **arrangeddatafolder**: subfolder under "rootpath" where the imported (rearranged) OSSL data will be stored
-- **jsonfolder**: subfolder under "rootpath" where the json parameter file ("projFN") is located
+- **jsonfolder**: subfolder under "rootpath" where the json plot parameter files must be located
-- **projFN**: the name of an existing txt file that sequentially lists json parameter files to run, must be in the subfolder "jsonfolder"
+- **projFN**: the name of an existing txt file that sequentially lists json plot parameter files to run, must be directly under the "arrangeddatafolder"
 - **createjsonparams**: if set to true the script will create a template json file and exit

 ##### json specification file